Seletar Airport

 The airfield was originally opened in 1928 as RAF Seletar, a military airbase of the British Royal Air Force (RAF).
-The base was handed back over to Singapore in 1971.
+The base was transferred to Singapore in 1971.
 The Government of Singapore intended for Seletar Airport and the surrounding areas to function as the operating aerodrome for their plan to expand Singapore's status as an industrial aviation hub, today known as the Seletar Aerospace Park.

-Today, Seletar Airport mostly serves turbo-prop and smaller-sized private and business jet airlines and aircraft.
-It helps to serve as a secondary destination to Singapore for turbo-prop aircraft to decrease load from Changi Airport, which has heavy air traffic consisting of jet aircraft.
-Nevertheless, the airport's runway is capable of handling jet aircraft such as the Airbus A320 family.
-The runway designation is 03/21, where the precise headings on ground of the actual runway are 033° / 210°.
+Today, Seletar Airport mostly serves turbo-prop and smaller private and business jet airlines and aircraft.
+It helps to serve as a secondary destination to Singapore for turbo-prop aircraft to decrease the load on Changi Airport, which has heavy air traffic primarily airlines.
+The airport is able to serve aircraft with sizes up to Boeing 757.

+The runway designation is 03/21, where the precise headings on ground of the actual runway are 033° / 213°.

 History

 RAF Seletar

 RAF Seletar was a Royal Air Force station in Singapore between 1928 and 1971.
 Plans for establishing an airfield, flying boat and naval base in Singapore were first agreed by the RAF in 1921.
 In 1923, two sites in the northern region of the island were approved.
 The first planes to arrive at the base were four Supermarine Southampton seaplanes on 28 February 1928.

-RAF Seletar was also used for civilian flights from 1930 to 1937, when Kallang Airport was opened.
+RAF Seletar was also used for civilian flights from 1930 to 1937, from which operations were succeeded by Kallang Airport.

 Amy Johnson landed at Seletar in May 1930 on her UK – Australia flight in her Gipsy Moth named 'Jason'.
 Amelia Earhart also landed there in June 1937 on her world flight attempt in an Lockheed 10 Electra.